tusharag6/airport-portal/README.md

 ## Features

 - User authentication: Users can sign up and log in to access the booking functionality.
-- Flight booking: Users can book flights, specifying the class and number of passengers.
+- Flight booking: Users can book flights, specifying source, destination, date, class and number of passengers.
 - Ticket confirmation: Users receive a confirmation ticket with booking details.

 ## Technologies Used